LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 There are two types of role

-#### Task Execution Role

-Used by Fargate agent.
-To download images, retrieve credentials from secret manager, publish logs to cloudwatch
+**Task Execution Role**: Used by Fargate agent.
+To download images, retrieve credentials from secret manager, publish logs to cloudwatch \

-#### Container Instance Role(Similar to above role)

-Used by EC2 Container agent.
+**Container Instance Role(Similar to above role)**: Used by EC2 Container agent.
 To communicate with ECS Service.
-For registeration and removal of nodes.
+For registeration and removal of nodes. \

-#### Task Role

-Used by application to talk to other AWS Services like s3, dynamodb.
+**Task Role**: Used by application to talk to other AWS Services like s3, dynamodb.

 ### Logging